How to Bake Sourdough without a Dutch oven: Manual Steam Method

 6 steamy substitutes for a Dutch oven

 - One way to add steam to a home oven is to fill an oven-safe metal pan with 1-2 inches of water, and preheat in the oven on the bottom rack.
-By the time the oven is preheated, the water should be steaming.
+The water should be steaming by the time the oven is preheated.

-- To create a consistent slow release of steam, you can roll up kitchen towels, place them in the pan, fill pan with water and make sure towels are completely saturated, and put them in the oven for 30 to 60 minutes while the oven is preheating until the water is steaming.
+- Roll up kitchen towels, place them in a pan, fill the pan with water, and ensure the towels are completely saturated.
+Put the pan in the oven for 30 to 60 minutes while it preheats to create a consistent, slow release of steam.

-- Lava rocks can also be used in place of towels.
+- Use lava rocks instead of towels if you’d like.
 Lava rocks are great because they will slowly release the steam and hold it for a long time, and they don’t have a risk of burning.

 - Another method that can be used on its own or combined with other steam methods is to generously spray the walls of the oven with water using a spray bottle before quickly closing the oven door to trap the moisture.